Japan: The 5 Most Beautiful Torii for Long Exposure Photography

 Certainly the second most appreciated Torii among photographers today, it was also unknown to locals more than ten years ago.
 Today, while very famous, this Torii remains one of the most spectacular in the entire country.

-Its proportions, color, setting on Lake Biwa, and the presence of Okishima Island in the distance make for a naturally spectacular composition for photography.
+The proportions of the Shirahige torii, its color, the setting on Lake Biwa, and the presence of Okishima Island in the distance make for a naturally spectacular composition for photography.
 Unlike the Konpira Shrine, the Shirahige Shrine is perfectly organized to accommodate a large number of tourists.
 It has a large (free) parking area.
 Then, you must cross a very busy and dangerous road to get close to the shore.

 Facing the Torii, you will find a set of very wide steps that allow you to place your tripod at different heights, thus varying the compositions by playing with the background.
 Depending on the time of year, you will not be alone.
 Many Japanese stop for a few moments to photograph it and to take pictures in front of it, but they generally only stay for a few minutes.